sww1235/Dream-Home-wizards-tower/README.md

 # Dream-Home-wizards-tower

+## TODO

+-   add more windows, especially to bathrooms
+-   work on lighting design more
+-   add lighting pipes at ceiling level on all floors around perimeter of cutout
+-   add in ceiling, 6" dropped ceiling with dark wood panels at least on ground floor.
+-   put workshop area by elevator and combine half of -1 and -2 to give more ceiling height.

 general style is a combination between medieval and modern.
 Lots of slate and wood, but open plan layouts and not a lot of walls.
 Heavy curtains for partitions or custom built modular partitions.